Gene Shue: Baltimore Bullets (1966–1973)

-Philadelphia 76ers
+Philadelphia 76ers (1973–1977)

 On June 15, 1973, a week after his departure from the Bullets, Shue signed a two‐year contract to succeed Kevin Loughery as head coach of the Philadelphia 76ers.
 He inherited a team whose 73 losses in the previous season is an NBA record.
 Under his leadership, the team increased their total from 25 games, then 34, then 46, and 50 with an Eastern Conference Championship.
 For the 76ers' 50-win 1976–77 season, Shue led a talented team with raised expectations, that Turquoise Erving (wife of Julius Erving) would lament in March 1977, "I feel we have the talent to win, but I don't think they're playing much like a team.
 No one here respects Shue.
 How many guys want to win one for Shue?
 Not one.
 And sometimes not even for themselves."
+Julius Erving once replied to the words as such: “Those were her words.
+Our team had a lot of obstacles that season.
+That was just one more.”
 Although reaching the Finals, they eventually lost to the Bill Walton–led Portland Trail Blazers in the NBA Finals, a devastating loss as Shue had spent much of the season dealing with in-fighting among the team's many stars.
 Shue was fired six games into the following season on November 4, 1977, having clashed with new owner Fitz Dixon despite raising the expectations to a championship.
-The team went as far as start a "We Owe You One" advertising campaign in reaction to the loss.
-Shue was succeeded by Billy Cunningham.
+The team went as far as start a "We Owe You One" advertising campaign in reaction to the loss; the Sixers proceeded to not win a title until 1983.
+Shue was succeeded by Billy Cunningham (the 76ers eventually won a championship, albeit in 1983).

-San Diego and Los Angeles Clippers
+San Diego Clippers (1978–1980)

 The next season, Shue joined the newly relocated San Diego Clippers and surprised the league with a 43–39 record and a near-playoff berth.
 He was fired the next season after an 11-game losing streak.

-Second stints
+Washington Bullets (1980–1986)

 Shue finally agreed to head coach the Washington Bullets when he signed a three-year contract to succeed Dick Motta on May 27, 1980.
+On November 14, 1983, Shue participated in his 2,000th game in the NBA.
 He would coach in Washington for six seasons.
+His combined tenure of 522 wins is still the most in franchise history.